melissamonk-NOAA/Vermilion_2021/doc/north.md

 set of possible cells spread from the Mexican to the Canadian borders.

-Vermilion rockfish are strongly associated with rocky habitat,i.e., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
+Vermilion rockfish are strongly associated with rocky habitat, i.e., untrawlable habitat, but can be found over soft bottom, especially as juveniles.
 This survey spans the entire West Coast and provided data for both the northern and southern California assessments.
 However, this survey does not sample most rocky habitats, nor does the survey conduct sampling within the Cowcod